jvargas98/How-to-integrate-Bolt-in-your-Express.js-server/README.md

 SLACK_APP_TOKEN=
 ```

 Once the variables are created, we open the following `bolt/index.js` file and paste the following code.
-This code creates a new Bolt application which is what we need.
+This code creates a new Bolt application which is what we need

 ```
 const { App } = require('@slack/bolt')